Credit: Parks Canada

 5. Tracadie Pond Hockey Tournament

 Once the Tracadie Pond freezes, it becomes a popular location for outdoor skating.
 It also becomes a hockey rink for a weekend.
-The annual hockey tournament has five categories for teams to enter in.
+The annual hockey tournament has five categories for teams to enter.

 Details